-First, stop to visit Tampaksiring Village to explore Tirta Empul, a temple famous for its sacred spring water.
-All Balinese bathe here at least once a year for a ritual cleaning in holy waters taht are belived to be dedicated to Vishnu.
+The first stop is a visit to Tampaksiring Village to explore Tirta Empul, a temple famous for its sacred spring water.
+All Balinese will bathe there at least once a year for a ritual cleansing in these holy waters dedicated to Vishnu.

-Continue to the nearby village for a visit to the unique temple of Gunung Kawi.
+Continue to the nearby village and visit the unique temple of Gunung Kawi.
 Set amidst lush rice terraces, these 11th century temples feature 10 rock-cut Candi (shrines) carved into the cliff face.
-They stand at 7-metres-high and combine ancient Hindu and Buddhist temple attributes.
+They stand at 7-metre-high and combine ancient Hindu and Buddhist temple attributes.
 There are numerous stairs leading down to the Temple.
 (Good walking shoes are required)

-Then we drive a bit further south towards Ubud and enjoy lunch overlooking the beautiful rice terraces of Tegalalang.
+Then drive a bit further South towards Ubud and have lunch overlooking the beautiful rice fields.

-From here we drive to Ubud centre for a one-hour Balinese massage treatment at a local spa.
+From here drive to Ubud centre and enjoy the afternoon with a relaxing one-hour Balinese massage treatment at a local spa.

-Return to the hotel in the late afternoon and spend the rest of the day at leisure.
+Return to the hotel and spend the remainder of the day at leisure.

 Overnight in Ubud.

-Spend the morning discovering the many charms of Ubud while visiting museums, palaces and local markets.
-Start with a visit to ARMA Museum (Agung Rai Museum of Art) to enjoy one of the best permanent collections of Balinese and Indonesian paintings in the country.
+Spend this morning discovering the many charms of Ubud with visits to museums, palaces and local markets.
+Start with a visit to ARMA Museum (Agung Rai Museum of Art) and enjoy one of the best permanent collections of Balinese and Indonesian paintings.
 A visit to ARMA provides a great overview of the island’s rich artistic traditions.

 Finish this morning’s excursion with a walk in Ubud Market where local vendors come to buy and sell food as well as handicrafts and textiles.

-Lunch is served at Indus Restaurant, one of Ubud’s top tables, with breathtaking views over the Tjampuhan River Valley.
+Lunch will be served at Indus Restaurant, one of Ubud’s top tables, with breathtaking views over the Tjampuhan river valley.

-At the end of the day, be transferred to a South Bali beach hotel (not included) or to the airport in Denpasar for the onward flight.
+At the end of the day, be transferred for onward travels to the South Bali beach hotel (not included) or to the airport in Denpasar for the onward flight.

 Note: Itinerary this day subject to departure flight time.